diptangsu/Python-class-attendance/README.md

 The students were required to create an account.
 For every class of the programme, they had to login to give their attendance.

 The website generated a [calendar view](https://pythonaot.000webhostapp.com/admin/attendance.php) for each student displaying the dates on which they were present.

+It's a very sloppy website, as this was my first web development project, but, it served its purpose.